-One defined watercourse (the Lyndon River) is present within the vicinity of the Project Area, adjacent to NWCH Material Pit SLK 660A.
+No defined watercourses are present within the Project Area, with the nearest defined watercourse (the Lyndon River) occurring four kilometres north of the Project Area.
 GHD understands that the watercourse will not be impacted by the proposed works.

 4.9.3 Public Drinking Water Catchments